marzapower/MPNumericTextField/README.md

 ## Release notes

+Version 1.4.0

+ - [new] The new `MPTextField` class opens the usage of `placeholderColor` outside of the handling of the numeric text field
+ - [fix] No more default right alignement for the text field if loaded from a NIB file

 Version 1.3.0

  - [new] Custom currency codes for the text field
  - [new] Nullability modifiers for the utility methods in `MPFormatterUtils`

 Version 1.2.1

  - [fix] Doesn't use cached locale anymore when system locale changes

 Version 1.2.0

  - [New] Added support to integer-only numbers with `MPNumericTextFieldInteger`
  - [Enh] Better support for Swift integration